MrTakedi/gnu-social/plugins/SensitiveContent/README.md

 ## Install

 - Move the project directory to ${GNU_SOCIAL}/plugins
-- Add addPlugin('SensitiveContent'); to your config.php
+- Add addModule('SensitiveContent'); to your config.php

 if you want to customize the blocker image, add a line to your config.php: